You are free to use these

 reservoir bottles) is unfit for use.

-Single use ink “packages” will only be exposed to
+contradicts itself Single use ink “packages” will be

 Only single use packages of sterile

 (These reasons do not support the conclusion.)

 Using the same faulty logic, as soon as you open the

 single use ink package it becomes exposed to air and

 needle as soon as opened exposed to air and so, unfit for use?

 of wash water unfit?

 2. Only two sources of tap water when mixed